NomicFoundation/hardhat/packages/hardhat-toolbox/README.md

 When you use this plugin, you'll be able to:

+- Deploy and test your contracts with [Hardhat Ignition](https://hardhat.org/ignition).
-- Deploy and interact with your contracts using [ethers.js](https://docs.ethers.org/v6/) and the [`hardhat-ethers`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers) plugin.
+- Interact with your contracts using [ethers.js](https://docs.ethers.org/v6/) and the [`hardhat-ethers`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers) plugin.
 - Test your contracts with [Mocha](https://mochajs.org/), [Chai](https://chaijs.com/) and our own [Hardhat Chai Matchers](https://hardhat.org/hardhat-chai-matchers) plugin.
 - Interact with Hardhat Network with our [Hardhat Network Helpers](https://hardhat.org/hardhat-network-helpers).
 - Verify the source code of your contracts with the [hardhat-verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) plugin.